PandasWhoCode/version2/docs/content/en/docs/reference/cli/index.md

 linkTitle: "CLI"
 weight: 2
 description: >
-  Complete reference for VersionTwo CLI commands and usage
+  Complete reference for Version2 CLI commands and usage
 ---

 # CLI Reference

-The VersionTwo CLI provides a command-line interface for managing your VersionTwo deployments.
+The Version2 CLI provides a command-line interface for managing your Version2 deployments.

 ## Basic Commands

 ### version2 init

-Initialize a new VersionTwo project in the current directory.
+Initialize a new Version2 project in the current directory.

 ```bash
 version2 init [project-name] [flags]